Montague Summers: Restoration drama

 Summers helped to create a new society called "The Phoenix" that performed "old plays", including long neglected Restoration comedies, and which operated from 1919 to 1925 under the patronage of Lady Cunard and with the support of Sir Edmund Gosse.
 It was succeeded by the "Renaissance Theatre", which gave occasional performances until 1928.
 Summers wrote extensive programme notes for those productions and offered his scholarly advice during rehearsals.
 That work made Summers a well known and popular figure in theatrical circles.
 Among Summers's associates in the London theater were actor Lewis Casson and his wife Sybil Thorndike.
+The novelist George Moore attended many of the Phoenix performances and befriended Summers.

 With the Nonesuch Press, Summers published critical editions of the collected plays of William Congreve (1923), William Wycherley (1924), and Thomas Otway (1926).
 With Reginald Caton's Fortune Press, Summers edited the works of Thomas Shadwell (1927).
 In 1931-32 there appeared his edition of the works of John Dryden, published by Nonesuch, which attracted considerable criticism from other scholars for what they identified as faulty editing of the texts and unacknowledged borrowing from other scholars in the notes.
 After that, Summers published no other critical editions of dramatists.

 Several decades after his death, literary critic and historian Robert D. Hume characterized Montague Summers's scholarship on Restoration drama as pioneering and useful, but also as marred by sloppiness, eccentricity, uncritical deference to Edmund Gosse and other similar gentlemen-amateurs, and even occasional dishonesty.
 Hume judged Summers's studies on The Restoration Theatre (1934) and The Playhouse of Pepys (1935) to be particularly fruitful sources.
 In his own day, Summers's credibility among university-based scholars was adversely impacted by the acrimonious public disputes in which he engaged with others working in the same field, such as Frederick S. Boas and Allardyce Nicoll.